 Although a revolutionary machine in so many ways, everything about the 9-Series minimal appearance would seem to suggest that the management's direction to the designer was, "Use the smallest amount of metal that allows a component to do its job so that we have the maximum profit per unit" - and it is instructive to compare it to the later, more fully-developed, heavier and rigid 10-inch and 12-inch machines shown on other pages.
-The lathe was not fitted with backgear (unless, in later years, specified with a simplified drive as one of the cheaper Unit Plan machines) but instead used a "double-reduction" V-belt system running on a Hyatt roller-bearing countershaft unit bolted to the back of the headstock.
-The lathe's ingenious drive was protected under a United States patent No. 1909522 in the name of James G. Collins - but assigned to the Atlas Press Company, by whom, presumably, he was employed.
+The lathe was not fitted with backgear (unless, in later years, specified with a simplified drive as one of the cheaper Unit Plan machines) but instead used a "double-reduction" V-belt system running on a Hyatt needle-roller bearing countershaft unit bolted to the back of the headstock.
+The needle roller where held in cast-iron cases adjustable for alignment by a simple but ingenious system using opposed screws.
+Later models of the lathe, from 1935 onwards, had the expensive bearings replaced by simple Oilite bushes.
+These widely-used and still very common bearings must be lubricated with oil, not grease, as the Oilite material is a form of sintered bronze and saturated with oil during manufacture.
+As the shaft turns the assembly warms up and the oil becomes free to lubricate the shaft.
+After use, and the bearing cools and the oil is partially reabsorbed; although intended to be maintenance-free, it is necessary to apply a little light oil occasionally to replace that lost through evaporation where it seeps from the (usually) unsealed bearing ends.
+The lathe's original and ingenious countershaft drive was protected under a United States patent No. 1909522 in the name of James G. Collins - but assigned to the Atlas Press Company, by whom, presumably, he was employed.
 The application was filed on March 8th, 1932 and granted on the May 16th, 1933.

 Hardened and ground, the No. 3 Morse taper spindle had an 8 U.S.F thread, a 0.75" bore and ran in "Babbit" bearings, each with a cap packed up on shims that could be delaminated in 0.002" strips (just like a Myford ML7) to allow adjustment for wear.
 The headstock assembly, with the bearings sitting on top of unbraced columns, was typical of contemporary small-lathe practice; reference to the pictures below will illustrate how this part was greatly improved on later models.